jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

 ## Updates
 ### March 23th 2021 - twitter_exchanges.py works with querying.
-Issue with streaming.
+Issue with streaming fixed too.

 New thread created for trade so multiple trades can occur concurrently under streaming.
 Ctrl-c will allow the trades to close out in the given time and the program to exit automatically.
 (March 17th)